usnistgov/NIST-Tech-Pubs/readme.txt

  Description of methods used for collection/generation of data:
-	1. Retrive list of all DOIs deposited with CrossRef
+	1. Retrieve list of all DOIs deposited with CrossRef
 		a) HTTPS CrossRef Query https://api.crossref.org/prefixes/10.6028/works?filter=type:report
 		b) convert JSON to XML using any means (example: https://www.freeformatter.com/json-to-xml-converter.html)
 		c) Run a transform to pull just DOI fields into a txt file
-	2. Use list of DOIs to submit a DOI-to-metadata batch query and retrive and save results as XML file.
+	2. Use list of DOIs to submit a DOI-to-metadata batch query and retrieve and save results as XML file.
 Instructions here: https://support.crossref.org/hc/en-us/articles/215007943-DOI-to-metadata-query

 Methods for processing the data: